-by Freddy J. Nager, Founder & Fusion Director, Atomic Tango LLC
+by Freddy Tran Nager, Founder of Atomic Tango + Competitive Strategist…

-During the South Carolina Democratic debate, Barack Obama and Hillary Clinton spent the evening attacking each other instead of addressing the issues.
-I was completely irked by their misbehavior — then realized that this was classic marketing strategy in action…
+During the 2008 South Carolina Democratic debate, Barack Obama and Hillary Clinton spent the evening attacking each other instead of addressing the issues.
+I was completely irked by their misbehavior — then realized this was classic marketing strategy in action…

 The classic example is Pepsi vs. Coke.
 This decades-long competition has involved an arms race (in ad expenditures), channel hijacking (such as Coke snatching the USC campus rights from Pepsi), and direct ridicule (Pepsi loves to position Coke as stodgy and old).

-1. It draws attention to the category.
+- It draws attention to the category.
 All the hype generates consumer interest.
 Whenever a cola ad plays, whether Pepsi or Coke, it creates greater craving for soft drinks.
 The battle between Clinton and Obama has likewise drawn record numbers of Democrats to the polls.

-3. It keeps regulators at bay: Two players splitting the pie is healthy competition; one player eating the pie is a monopoly/dictatorship.
+- It keeps regulators at bay: Two players splitting the pie is healthy competition; one player eating the pie is a monopoly/dictatorship.
 In 1997, Microsoft invested $150 million in Apple, which was making one last-ditch effort under Steve Jobs.
 For giant corporations, $150 million is chump change, but it enabled Microsoft to say, who, us, a monopoly?

 If you’re Number 1: Identify a Number 2 in your category and gradually escalate your rivalry.
 Go too fast and hard and you’ll crush it out of existence.
 Should that happen, immediately find new arenas to fight in before anti-trust regulators come knocking.